A Comprehensive Guide on How to Make a Banking App in 2023

 - Fingerprints and FaceID authentication

-Step #4.
-Release the App and Gather Feedback
+Step 8.
+Release the app and gather feedback

 The release of a banking app in the App Store and Google Play Market is quite a tricky process.
 Both stores have rules and regulations that must be followed.
-For example, in the App Store, there are.
+For example, in the App Store, there are App Store Review Guidelines.
 If the app doesn’t meet them, the app will be rejected until requirements are met.

 After the release, you’ll get your first feedback from users with comments about bugs and improvement suggestions.
 That’s valuable information that can help you in product development.